 THE DETAILS: Moon hoax theorists often point to the fact that a modern cellphone has more computing power and memory than the onboard computer of the Apollo spacecraft and argue, therefore, that it’s unthinkable that anyone could have flown to the Moon with such limited equipment.

-The astronauts were also trained extensively to control all the spacecraft’s systems, to calculate trajectories, rendezvous and orbits using slide rules and precomputed charts, and to navigate using the stars.
+Most of all, the Apollo spacecraft carried three astronauts, highly trained to control all the spacecraft’s systems, to calculate trajectories, rendezvous and orbits using slide rules and precomputed charts, and to navigate using the stars.
 They acted, in a way, as additional computers, making up for the limitations of the automatic systems available at the time: consider, for example, the manual override decided on the spot by Neil Armstrong during Apollo 11 to avoid landing in an unexpected boulder field that the onboard and ground computers couldn’t detect, or the manual realignment performed by James Lovell during Apollo 13 after the automatic navigation system had been shut down to conserve power after an oxygen tank failure crippled their ship.

 Anyone who wishes to get to know the actual specifications of the Apollo Guidance Computer or has doubts regarding their authenticity can refer to extremely detailed sites such as Virtual AGC (which allow to reconstruct a physical replica or to emulate an AGC on present-day computers) and to books such as The Apollo Guidance Computer: Architecture and Operation by Frank O’Brien (Springer Praxis, 2010).